seansovine/rust_clz_xml/README.md

 resetting the database and updating the schema and notes on our Docker Compose setup.

-## Web App
+## Deno Web App

-We've added a Deno service to our Docker Compose setup with a very basic web server app that generates a simple page from a query to our `book` database table.
-More information is [here](webapp/README.md).
+Our Docker Compose application has a Deno service that generates and serves a simple HTML page from a query to the database.
+We will explore more ideas for the front and back ends of this app.
+A next step might be to use Deno's built-in JSX support for generating the page.

 ## gRPC Microservice Architecture